Coffee processing is both a science and an art. It requires attention to detail and precision but also finesse and love.

 Coffee is generally transported from its country of origin in shipping containers.
 Transporting coffee in container ships has a relatively low impact on the environment (certainly compared to other aspects of the coffee industry), and it's also relatively cheap.

-Shipping is also a complicated process, with bureaucracy in many countries causing roasters huge amounts of stress due to the complicated paperwork required.
+Shipping is also a complicated process, with bureaucracy in many countries causing roasters vast amounts of stress due to the complex paperwork required.
 Once Don Maslow Coffee arrives in the USA, it must pass through customs and the Food and Drug Administration (FDA) before it travels to our special storage facility to onward shipping to our final customers.